Dynamic composition

 ### Scope Behavior Control

-For template-only compositions, you can control whether they inherit the parent scope:
+For non-custom-element compositions, you can control whether they inherit the parent scope:

 ```html